mroonga/mroonga/doc/source/install/others.md

 See also [Download MySQL Community Server](http://dev.mysql.com/downloads/mysql/)

-Here we assume that you use mysql-5.6.21 and its source code is extracted in the following directory:
+Here we assume that you use mysql-5.6.21 and its source code is extracted in the following directory.

 ```
 /usr/local/src/mysql-5.6.21
 ```

-Then build in the following directory:
+Then build in the following directory.

 ```
 /usr/local/build/mysql-5.6.21
 ```

-Here are command lines to build and install MySQL:
+Here are command lines to build and install MySQL.

 ```console
 % cd /usr/local/build/mysql-5.6.21